Lead Databases Β· Workflow

 Reps dismiss or ignore intent alerts

-Signal thresholds are not tied to actual purchase-stage behavior.
-Audit which signal types preceded closed-won deals in your CRM over the last 6 months, then remove any signal triggers that have no correlation with conversion.
-Alert volume must stay low enough that every alert is actionable.
+Signal thresholds are not tied to purchase-stage behavior.
+Audit which signal types preceded closed-won deals in your CRM over 6 months, then remove triggers with no conversion correlation.

 If